 It’s fascinating to think how all of this history could be so easily forgotten, due to how little records were kept.
 The Whitney plantation has records on their slaves due to a variety of unusual circumstances.
 There was a lawsuit between two descendants of the family fighting over their fortune in the 1800s that introduced all their slave record keeping as evidence in the case.
 The children who died were recorded in church documents for their parish.
 The WPA did first person interviews in the 1930s with former slaves (who were all in their 80s and 90s) and recorded their stories of being children at the Whitney Plantation.
 Without any of these, details are forgotten and 200 years does a lot to soften memories.
 It’s abhorrent that we don’t have museums dedicated to this subject all over the country.
 Or that the first one in America opened in 2014.

 He also connected those lessons to today.
 How we still continue to repeat these brutal processes to keep much of humanity down.
 How we live in a country where 1% controls the other 99% and makes laws to benefit the 1% and the other 99% go along with it.
-How tools of oppression worked then and still work today (we passed a large for-profit prison on the way to the plantation, which provides a sub-minimum wage workforce to companies and offers little-to-no rehabilitation to help prisoners escape the system)
+How tools of oppression worked then and still work today (we passed a large for-profit prison on the way to the plantation, which provides a sub-minimum wage workforce to companies in Louisiana and offers little-to-no rehabilitation to help prisoners escape the system)

 Overall, it was a sobering and haunting day, and I’m still weighing the gravity of the visit.
 I would recommend anyone wanting to know more about slavery should visit the Whitney Plantation.